Regression Equilibrium in Electricity Markets

 \subsubsection{Contributions}

-This paper studies how stochastic producers can cohesively strategize their ML models in competitive electricity markets.
-In the setting of interest, the model selection by each producer affects the revenues of other producers via competitive price formation in the day-ahead and real-time markets.
+This paper studies how stochastic producers can cohesively extract more revenues from their forecast models in competitive electricity markets while implicitly enhancing the market efficiency across the day-ahead and real-time markets.
+In the setting of interest, the ML model selection by each producer affects the revenues of other producers via competitive price formation in the day-ahead and real-time markets.
 Since private forecast models may be complementary or conflicting to the revenue-seeking objectives of other participants, we use a game-theoretic lens.
 We establish the existence of an equilibrium among ML models in electricity markets, in which no market participant benefits by unilaterally deviating from their equilibrium model parameters.
 Importantly, the study reveals the role of this equilibrium in coordinating day-ahead and real-time markets and maximizing the expected market welfare.
 More specifically, \begin{itemize} \item[1.]
-We argue for the existence of a Nash equilibrium among private ML models that inform trading strategies in electricity markets, particularly those applied to wind power forecasting.
-We develop an equilibrium model in which profit-seeking wind power producers strategize their forecast models in response to day-ahead and real-time prices, converging to a profit-maximizing state with no incentive to unilaterally change their forecast models. \item[2.]
-We prove that the equilibrium regression profile—the ensemble of private forecast models at equilibrium—not only benefits individual producers but also leads to a socially optimal solution that minimizes the average dispatch cost.
-To get this result, we reformulate the equilibrium problem as a variational inequality (VI) problem and apply the well-established theory of VIs \cite{facchinei2003finite}. \item[3.]
-We develop two methods to compute the regression equilibrium: an equivalent centralized optimization problem, and a decentralized algorithm based on the alternating direction method of multipliers (ADMM) \cite{boyd2011distributed}, in which stochastic producers learn equilibrium forecast models locally without explicitly sharing their training datasets. \end{itemize}
+We argue for the existence of a Nash equilibrium among private forecast models that inform trading strategies of renewable power producers in electricity markets.
+We develop an equilibrium model in which profit-seeking renewables optimize forecast models against day-ahead and real-time prices, eventually converging to a profit-maximizing state with no incentives to unilaterally change their forecast models.
+Importantly, we discovered this equilibrium within the existing two-stage market design. \item[2.]
+We prove that the equilibrium regression profile—the ensemble of private forecast models at equilibrium—not only benefits individual producers but also leads to a socially optimal solution minimizing the regularized dispatch cost.
+Towards this result, we reformulate the equilibrium problem as a variational inequality (VI) problem and apply the well-established theory of VIs \cite{facchinei2003finite}. \item[3.]
+We develop two methods to compute the regression equilibrium: an equivalent centralized optimization problem, and a decentralized algorithm based on the alternating direction method of multipliers (ADMM) \cite{boyd2011distributed}. \end{itemize}